Oracle Database Hosting: Service Guide

 Services are provided in a shared hosting environment (referred to as 'hotels') where the databases of multiple University units are run in a secure and isolated fashion on a several large, redundant hosts.

-For Oracle installations or errors see SQL Developer Escalations
+For Oracle Database Client installations or errors see Incident Model (INCM): Oracle Client

 - Support for all Four SDLC Stacks: Database hosting customer are able to get Oracle database support for all four SDLC (Software Development Life Cycle) stacks, that is; DEV, TST, ENT and PRD.